blindFS/vim-taskwarrior/README.md

-nnoremap <buffer> r       ...  " clear all completed task. nnoremap <buffer> u       ...  " undo last change. nnoremap <buffer> x       ...  " delete annotation. nnoremap <buffer> s       ...  " sort by this column primarily.(if already of the highest priority then switch the polarity) nnoremap <buffer> S       ...  " sync with taskd server. nnoremap <buffer> +       ...  " sort by this column increasingly.(if already increasingly then increase its priority) nnoremap <buffer> -       ...  " sort by this column decreasingly.(if already decreasingly then decrease its priority) nnoremap <buffer> <F1>    ...  " view the documents nnoremap <buffer> <CR>    ...  " show task info. nnoremap <buffer> <TAB>   ...  " jump to the next column
+nnoremap <buffer> r       ...  " clear all completed task. nnoremap <buffer> u       ...  " undo last change. nnoremap <buffer> x       ...  " delete annotation. nnoremap <buffer> +       ...  " start task nnoremap <buffer> -       ...  " stop task
+nnoremap <buffer> S       ...  " sync with taskd server. nnoremap <buffer> s       ...  " sort by this column primarily.(if already of the highest priority then switch the polarity) nnoremap <buffer> <       ...  " sort by this column increasingly.(if already increasingly then increase its priority) nnoremap <buffer> >       ...  " sort by this column decreasingly.(if already decreasingly then decrease its priority) nnoremap <buffer> <F1>    ...  " view the documents nnoremap <buffer> <CR>    ...  " show task info. nnoremap <buffer> <TAB>   ...  " jump to the next column